JonnyGersois/Groq_model_comparison/README.md

 # Groq Model Comparison Lab

 This is a Streamlit prototype application that allows you to compare responses from two different large language models provided via the [Groq API](https://console.groq.com/).
 It provides side-by-side comparisons of model outputs, response times, and performance metrics.
+This app is a first draft of a simple prompt engineering workspace.
+A working demo of the app is available here on [Streamlit Cloud](https://groq-model-comparison.streamlit.app/)

 ---